Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/prerequisites.md

      * [https://13.66.175.108](https://13.66.175.108/)
    * Microsoft eventhub API endpoint:
      * TBD
-   * (optional) Compute Optimizer advisor service endpoint:
+   * (optional) X-Infrastructure Optimizer advisor service endpoint:
      * [https://3.135.60.35](https://3.135.60.35/)
-6. Create a security group for Compute Optimizer controller and workers.
+6. Create a security group for X-Infrastructure Optimizer controller and workers.
    * In addition to the inbound rules that are required by your application (such as the SSH port, or licensing and license-vendor-daemon ports), it should also allow all internal traffic within your subnet.
    * For example, if your subnet uses 172.31.0.0/20, your security group should allow "All traffic" from 172.31.0.0/20.
    * You can put the controller and workers in different security groups as long as both of them allow all internal traffic.